Dazul/maas-deploy/README.md

 Maas-Deploy
 ===========

-Maas deploy is used to configure and deploy bare-metal machines.
+Maas deploy is used to configure and deploy bare-metal machines using Canonical's [MAAS](https://maas.io/).
 It uses in input a yaml file containing the description of the machine we want to deploy.
 Maas-deploy uses an OS env variable with your API key.
 The variable is named MAAS_API_KEY.

 Dependencies
 ------------